peilinrao/parallel-computing-project-lake/README.md

 3rd week: implement the naive parallel version, benchmark its performance.
 (Submit it for intermediate checkpoint)
 4th week: improve the parallel version of the program
 5th week: perform analysis and write report

+## Milestone
+As the milestone, we finished research about wave equations and algorithms needed for the sequentail version of the lake simulator.
+We have a demo with python and matplotlib about the fluid propagation.

+We still believe that we are able to produce all the deliverables.
+We will show a demo about the sequential and GPU accelerated version of lake simulations.
+We have no preliminary results since we have not started to build the GPU version of it.
+The main issue that concerns me is the package choice for animation representation since I think matplotlib might not have good GPU support.
+If it really turns out to be the case, we will switch to another graphics package that has generic GPU support.